iamnoah/writeCapture/README.md

 ### Mock iframes ###

-Some scripts even go so far as to create iframes using DOM manipulation and then write to the using `document.write`.
+Some scripts even go so far as to create iframes using DOM manipulation and then write to them using `document.write`.
 Ironically, these writes are perfectly safe because the new iframe is a clean slate.
 The problem arises when an iframe is written using `document.write` then retrieved by id using `getElementById`.
 With `proxyGetElementById` enabled, the call will return an